 Type of Final recipients: Sub-Projects under this Framework Operation are not aimed at financing directly a portfolio of final recipients.
-Nonetheless, they are expected to have an indirect positive impact on access to finance by final recipients considering that developed/improved institutional capacities of the financial intermediaries trigger an improvement in the quality of services toward the targeted areas served by such financial intermediaries.
+Nonetheless, they are expected to have a significant impact on final recipients considering that developed/improved institutional capacities of the financial intermediaries trigger an improvement in the quality of services toward the targeted areas served by such financial intermediaries.

-Country(-ies) of implementation of the operation: Sub-Projects are expected to be entered into with financial intermediaries primarily established in Romania, France, Spain, Greece, Lithuania, Italy, Bulgaria, Portugal, and Ireland.
-It is however not excluded that Sub-Projects covering additional Member States and/or OCTs may materialise under this Framework Operation, depending on the type of applications received via the Call for Expression of Interest published on EIF's website.
+Country(-ies) of implementation of the operation: Sub-Projects are expected to be entered into with financial intermediaries primarily operating in Belgium, France, Greece, Italy, Latvia, Lithuania, Poland, Romania.
+It is however not excluded that Sub-Projects covering additional Member States and/or OCTs may materialise under this Framework Operation, depending on the type of applications received via the Call for Expression of Interest published on EIF's website and on the pace of signature of the underlying Sub-Projects.

-Short description of the financing or investment operation:

-Framework Operation supporting Sub-Projects to be entered into with financial intermediaries operating in the microfinance, social enterprise finance and/or skills, education and training financing spaces.
+Short description of the financing or investment operation: Framework Operation supporting Sub-Projects to be entered into with financial intermediaries operating in the microfinance, social enterprise finance and/or skills, education and training financing spaces.